rdeits/Bemis-100/Readme.md

 This will take a few minutes the first time it runs to build the thumbnails, mosaics, and animated GIF previews.

+## Supervisord

+supervisord is used on boot to run the `rake serve` task.

+Install it by doing:

+	sudo pip install supervisor
+	sudo pip install -U distribute

+To edit the supervisord configuration file, kill all processes with supervisord, edit the configuration file, and either reboot or restart supervisord with

+`/usr/local/bin/supervisord -c $PROJECT_ROOT/rpi/supervisord.conf`

+To get it to run on boot, do `crontab -e` and add the following line:

+`@reboot /usr/local/bin/supervisord -c /home/pi/Projects/Bemis-100/Web/supervisord.conf`

+You need the `/usr/local/bin` prefix in there to make sure you don't need to run as root.